-Landscapes require the extra layer of color and texture these shrubs contribute
+Landscapes require the extra layer of color and texture these shrubs contribute.

 Witch Hazel: aside from its sweet aroma adds color interest nearly year-round.
 It begins to bloom between February and March.
 In addition to its beauty, Witch Hazel has medicinal benefits.

 Lavender: graceful gray-green leaves hold the fragrant lavender blooms.
-Lavender oil sought after for its soothing healing properties.
+Lavender oil is sought after for its soothing healing properties.

 This category is expansive in the number of options available and the benefits they offer.

 Viburnum: some types are bloomers.
 They are medium to fast-growing and offer privacy as well as visual interest.
-Reaching as high as 10 feet, they can keep your home fresh, and provide a windbreak during the winter months.
+Reaching as high as 10 feet, they can keep your home fresh and provide a windbreak during the winter months.
 Viburnum also includes food and shelter for wildlife.

-Their needlepoint structure allows them to both gather energy (photosynthesize) and retain it all year and in the harshest climates.
+Their needlepoint structure allows them to gather energy (photosynthesize) and retain it all year and in the harshest climates.